sleepyfran/itunespy/README.md

 To take a look at all of this simply go to the [artist](https://github.com/spaceisstrange/itunespy/blob/master/itunespy/artist.py), [album](https://github.com/spaceisstrange/itunespy/blob/master/itunespy/album.py) or the [track](https://github.com/spaceisstrange/itunespy/blob/master/itunespy/track.py) classes.

 **Note**: The iTunes API defines albums like collections, but I didnt' like that name, so everytime you want to refer to a collection it'll album in every object.

+## Contributing
+I'm accepting any pull request to improve or fix anything in the library, just fork the project and hack it!